Key takeaways

 1. Engage in meaningful money conversations

-Young adults can use a bank account as a way to manage their money.
+Young adults can use a bank account as a way to manage their money, whether those funds are from a gift, summer job, or regular allowance.
 It’s also an avenue parents can use to discuss sustainable financial habits.

 “For parents, a bank account can open the door to have a conversation about expectations and priorities with money.
 Any opportunity to have a conversation with our children is a good thing, especially for teenagers,” Millar said.